Config

 Array

-You may define an onResponse function as an array if multiple condition is need.
+You may define an onResponse function as an array if multiple conditions are need.

 treaty<App>('localhost:3000', {